ethoinformatics/ez-build/README.md

 3. then you can cd in to ethoinfo-projectapp/

-4. Then you can run `python -m SimpleHTTPServer' and visit localhost:8000/
+4. Then you can run `python -m SimpleHTTPServer` and visit localhost:8000/